 Beth Chen, Ph.D.

-Dr. Beth Chen is a licensed psychologist with over ten years of experience in hospital and private practice settings.
+Dr. Beth Chen is a licensed psychologist with over fifteen years of experience in hospital and private practice settings.
 She received her B.S. from Syracuse University and her Ph.D. in clinical psychology from St. John’s University.
 Prior to joining the Delaware Family Center, Dr. Chen worked in private practice in New York City, where she specialized in cognitive behavioral therapy for anxiety disorders and depression.
 She was also a senior psychologist at Elmhurst Hospital Center in Queens, NY, and a faculty member of the Ichan School of Medicine at Mt.
 Sinai, where she supervised and taught psychology interns and psychiatric residents.

 Dr. Chen, a Wilmington native, works collaboratively with her clients to empower them to achieve their personal goals in therapy.
 She practices cognitive behavioral therapy (CBT), which is an evidence based approach that has been shown to be extremely effective for a wide range of psychological difficulties.
 The basic tenet of CBT is that our emotions, behaviors and thoughts all interact with one another.
 In therapy, individuals learn to identify thinking and behavior patterns that are linked to negative emotions, and develop skills to interrupt harmful patterns and improve mood.
 Dr. Chen believes strongly that individuals should feel comfortable with their therapist and hopeful about therapy.
 She is happy to personally answer questions about her practice.